Trump sues in 3 states, laying ground for contesting outcome

 “What makes these charades especially pathetic is that while Trump is demanding recounts in places he has already lost, he’s simultaneously engaged in fruitless attempts to halt the counting of votes in other states in which he’s on the road to defeat,” Bates said in a statement.

-Election officials continued to count votes across the country, the normal process on the day following voting.
-Unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.
-At least 103 million people voted early, either by mail or in-person, representing 74% of the total votes cast in the 2016 presidential election.
+Vote counting, meanwhile, stretched into Thursday.
+Every election, results reported on election night are unofficial and ballot counting extends past Election Day.
+But this year, unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.

 All-access digital subscription